jaysylvester/citizen/README.md

           },
           _header: {
             controller: '_header',
-            action: headerAction,
+            // If the username cookie exists, use the authenticated action.
+If not,
+            // use handler.
+            action: params.cookie.username ? 'authenticated' : 'handler'

+            // You can also specify the view here like this:
-            view: headerView
+            // view: '_header-authenticated'
+            // But we'll do that in the header controller instead.
+If you do specify
+            // a view here, it will override whatever view is set in the controller.
           }
         }
       });
     }

-This tells citizen to call the _head and _header controllers, pass them the existing request context, render their respective views, and add them to the view context.
+citizen include patterns have the same requirements as regular patterns, including a controller with a `handler()` function.
+The `include` directive above tells citizen to call the _head and _header controllers, pass them the same arguments that were passed to the article controller (params, context, and emitter), render their respective views, and add the resulting views to the view context.

+Here's what our header controller looks like:

+    // _header controller

+    module.exports = {
+      handler: handler,
+      authenticated: authenticated
+    };

+    function handler(params, context, emitter) {
+      emitter.emit('ready', {
+        view: '_header'
+      });
+    }

+    function authenticated(params, context, emitter) {
+      emitter.emit('ready', {
+        view: '_header-authenticated'
+      });
+    }

+And the header views:

+    // _header view (/patterns/views/_header/_header.jade)

+    header
+      a#logo Home page
+      nav
+        ul
+          li
+            a(href="/") Home
+          li
+            a(href="/articles") Articles

+    // _header-authenticated view  (/patterns/views/_header/_header-authenticated.jade)

+    header
+      a#logo Home page
+      p Welcome, #{cookie.username}
+      nav
+        ul
+          li
+            a(href="/") Home
+          li
+            a(href="/articles") Articles
+          li
+            a(href="/admin") Site Administration

 The rendered includes are stored in the `include` scope.
 The `include` object contains rendered HTML views, so you need to skip escaping (`!=` in Jade, `{{{...}}}` in Handlebars):